Tag Archives: Daniel Kaluuya

 Read my spoiler-free movie review of Black Panther (2018).

 Directed by Ryan Coogler (Creed 2015) and starring Chadwick Boseman, Michael B. Jordan, Lupita Nyong’o and Angela Bassett, Black Panther is Marvel’s latest comic book superhero movie.
-As is the case with all super hero movies, Black Panther is about a hero rising to defend many from an outside enemy.
-Boseman is T’Challa, the new ruler of the advanced kingdom of Wakanda and it’s up to him to prevent his land from being torn apart…
+And as is the case with all superhero movies, Black Panther is about a hero rising to defend many from an outside enemy.

 How very far away February suddenly seems.